HFUT-CV/LMT-GP/README.md

 # Installation
-~~Note that the core code "trainer.py" and "./loss/GP.py" is coming soon. ~~
+<strike>Note that the core code "trainer.py" and "./loss/GP.py" is coming soon. </strike>

 ## Dataset Structure
 ```